postgres-ai/database-lab-engine/ui/README.md

 git push origin ui/1.0.12
 ```

-## Vulnerability Issues
+## Vulnerability issues
-Vulnerabilities, CVEs, and security issues can be reported on GitLab or GitHub through the tools and bots we use to ensure that DLE code remains safe and secure.
+Vulnerabilities, CVEs, and security issues can be reported on GitLab or GitHub through the tools and bots we use to ensure that DBLab Engine code remains safe and secure.
 Below we outline two primary categories: known CVEs in dependencies and issues detected by static analysis tools.

-#### Package Issues
+#### Package issues
 Ways to resolve (in descending order of preference):
 1. Update the package – search npm for a newer version, as the vulnerability may already be fixed.
 2. If the vulnerability is in a sub-package, use [`pnpm.overrides`](https://pnpm.io/package_json#pnpmoverrides) in the root `package.json` to pin the transitive dependency to a patched version.
-Use this technique with caution—it may break the project during build or at runtime.
+Use this technique with caution — it may break the project during build or at runtime.
 Perform a full end-to-end test afterward.
 3. Fork the package and include it locally in this repository.
 4. If the issue is a false positive vulnerability, ignore it using your SAST tool's ignore directives. **This should be the last resort; apply other solutions first.**

-#### Code Issues
+#### Code issues
 Ways to resolve (in descending order of preference):
-1. If a portion of the source code is written in `.js`, rewrite it in `.ts` or `.tsx`—this can resolve many potential security issues.
+1. If a portion of the source code is written in `.js`, rewrite it in `.ts` or `.tsx` — this can resolve many potential security issues.
 2. Follow your SAST tool's recommendations and apply fixes manually or automatically.
 3. If the finding is a false positive, ignore it using your SAST tool's ignore directives. **This should be the last resort; apply other solutions first.**